valentinitnelav/RandomScripts/README.md

 # RandomScripts
+This is a growing collection of scripts that can solve various tasks in R.
-More scripts in Gist https://gist.github.com/valentinitnelav
+There are more such scripts in Gist https://gist.github.com/valentinitnelav